Baltimore General Attractions

 Power Plant

-DESCRIPTION: Located in Inner Harbor Pier 4, the Power Plant opened in 1909 is listed on the National Register of Historic Places.
-It’s neoclassical three-tower and red-brick facade reveals a bold industrial building that once supplied power to the city’s electric street cars and the city in general.
+DESCRIPTION: Located in Inner Harbor Pier 4, the Power Plant, opened in 1909, is listed on the National Register of Historic Places.
+Its neoclassical three-tower and red-brick facade reveals a bold industrial building that once supplied power to the city’s electric street cars and the city in general.
 With the removal of most streetcars by 1963, the building sat vacant for many years.
 Then in the 1980s, a theme park and a nightclub each made of go it in the Power Plant, but failed.
-Finally in 1997-98, the first ESPNZone, Hard Rock Cafe, and Barnes & Noble brought stability to this multipurpose entertainment complex.
-An adjacent building on the pier named for Ernst & Young ad Houlihan’s Restaurant, Chipotle Mexican Grill, and Dick’s Last Resort.
-Then in 2010 this ESPNZone along with most ESPNZones nationwide closed.
-Seeing an opportunity, popular Phillips Restaurant moved from Harborplace into this larger space and now includes a waterside dining area; this resilient combination of distinctive restaurants, a major bookstore and offices on Pier 4 makes Power Plant a dynamic place to read, play and dine.
+Finally, in 1997-98, the first ESPNZone, Hard Rock Cafe, and Barnes & Noble brought stability to this multipurpose entertainment complex.
+An adjacent building on the pier is named for Ernst & Young ad Houlihan’s Restaurant, Chipotle Mexican Grill, and Dick’s Last Resort.
+Then in 2010, this ESPNZone, along with most nationwide, closed.
+Seeing an opportunity, Phillips Restaurant moved from Harborplace into this larger space and now includes a waterside dining area; this resilient combination of distinctive restaurants, a major bookstore, and offices on Pier 4 makes Power Plant a dynamic place to read, play, and dine.

 ADMISSION: free entry